AxxAxx/AxxSolder/README.md

 Cartridges from JBC do all contain a thermocouple element to read the tip temperature and a resistive heater element.
 The configuration of thermocouple and heater element differ slightly between cartridge models.
 In order to determine the internal configuration of the cartridges two cross secions were done.
 These show clearly how the C210 and C245 cartridges are constructed internally.
 The images can be seen here: [https://www.eevblog.com/forum/projects/axxsolder-jbc-soldering-controller](https://www.eevblog.com/forum/projects/axxsolder-jbc-soldering-controller/msg5124267/#msg5124267).
 As the thermocouple output also differs (see my measurements [Temperature calibration](#temperature-calibration)) the correct handle/cartridge type has to be set.
 The PID parameters will be set as well based on selected handle type.
 The selection is done by holding down the encoder knob while starting the AxxSolder.
 A menu will then allow the user to select the proper handle (T210 or T245).
 The default handle is T210.

 The AxxSolder goes into sleep mode when the soldering iron is not used.
-This happens when the handle is placed in the soldering iron holder or is in contact with the cartrigde pull-out bracket on the station.
-On the portable version an aluminium plate is mounted and allows the AxxSolder to go into sleep when the cartridge or handle rests againts it.
+This happens when the handle is placed in the soldering iron holder or is in contact with the cartridge pull-out bracket on the station.
+On the portable version an aluminium plate is mounted and allows the AxxSolder to go into sleep when the cartridge or handle rests against it.

 ![AxxSolder_station](./photos/AxxSolder_Schematic.png)
 A 3D view (from and back) of the AxxSolder PCB is generated with KiCAD and shown below.